Reading Time: 4 minutes

 These components of an advanced driver assistance system are some of the building blocks of semi- or fully autonomous driving.

-Why Should You Autonomous Driving Systems?
+Why Should You Invest in Cars with Autonomous Driving Systems?

 ‘Accident’ is typically defined as something unexpected, and sometimes even catastrophic.
 Therein lies the definition of a vehicle collision – it is hardly ever expected.
 In most cases, they occur when road hazards occur and a driver is not alert or fast enough to take action to avoid it.
 Despite our best intentions and efforts, we’re not always as focused as we should be when driving.